The ultimate guide to visiting the Lake Malawi National Park

 |The Cape Maclear Tour Guides Association organises boat trips and other activities.
 We suggest contacting Maxwell and Peter, both accreditated guides, for arranging your daily tour in Cape Maclear (WhatsApp +265 999015092).
 Click here to find out about our activities in Cape Maclear.|

 1. Boat trip to West Thumbi Island and Otter point: it’s the classic tour to enjoy the Lake’s beautiful environment.
-The boat ride will take you in Thumbi island to experience the fish eagle feeding, snorkelling among hundreds of colourful cichlids, and have lunch with fresh fish on Thumbi beach.
+The boat ride will take you to Thumbi island to experience the fish eagle feeding, snorkelling among hundreds of colourful cichlids, and have lunch with fresh fish on Thumbi beach.
 The other stop is at Otter Point, a small and wild rocky peninsula where you can climb up the rocks and dive in the Lake’s clear water.
-You can also arrange a Sunset cruise in the afternoon, waiting for the beautiful sunset on the Lake Malawi sipping a cold drink.
+You can also arrange a Sunset cruise in the afternoon, waiting for the beautiful sunset on Lake Malawi sipping a cold drink.

-2. Boat trip to Ilala gap: it’s a nice trip to explore the Cape’s east side through the Ilaga Gap channel located between Cape Maclear and Domwe Island.
+2. Boat trip to Ilala gap: it’s a nice trip to explore the Cape’s east side through the Ilaga Gap channel between Cape Maclear and Domwe Island.
 The ride includes stops for the fish eagle feeding, snorkelling and lunch.

-3. Kayaking: most of the lodges have their kayaks and canoes.
+3. Kayaking: most of the lodges have kayaks and canoes.
 If you want to enjoy this beautiful natural area on your own, you can rent a kayak and paddle out to Thumbi Island or Otters Point or have a relaxing trip along the shore.